karan081198/Cricket-World-Cup/README.md

 ## Welcome to GitHub Pages
+The ICC Cricket World Cup is the international championship of One Day International (ODI) cricket.
+The event is organised by the sport's governing body, the International Cricket Council (ICC), every four years, with preliminary qualification rounds leading up to a finals tournament.
+The tournament is one of the world's most viewed sporting events and is considered the "flagship event of the international cricket calendar" by the ICC.[1]

+ICC Cricket World Cup
+Icc cricket world cup trophy.jpg
 You can use the [editor on GitHub](https://github.com/karan081198/Hello-World/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.